Vahn Lackey

 It's not often you come upon a five tool catcher, but Vahn Lackey could be just that.
 Lackey only garnered 103 plate appearances his freshman year, but returned his sophomore year and put the entirety of the ACC on notice.
 He hit .347 with a .421 on-base percentage, ultimately finishing as a semifinalist for the Buster Posey Award.
 Early on in 2026, those results have all but been blown out of the water.
 Lackey is putting up gaudy metrics and stats to start off the year, showing strides forward in multiple aspects of his game.
 The rate at which Lackey seems to be improving is exciting.
 Not only has he looked like by far and away the best catcher in this class, but a potential top 5 pick.

-Lackey has mostly caught in the past, but is showing the type of positional versatility in 2026 that makes him even more intriguing.
+Lackey has mostly caught in the past, but has some positional versatility that makes him even more intriguing.
 Still, behind the plate is where Lackey shines the brightest.
-He's as athletic as you'll find at the catching position — a legit base-stealing threat with above-average speed.
-Lackey is extremely athletic out of the crouch, showcasing a quick transfer and plus arm strength with great accuracy.
+He's as athletic as you'll find at the catching position - a legit base-stealing threat with above-average speed.
+Lackey is extremely athletic out of the crouch, showcasing a quick transfer and comfortably plus arm strength with great accuracy.
 He also excels at blocking balls in the dirt.
 Overall, it could end up a plus defensive package.
 Pair that with what could become an above-average hitter with above-average power, and the path to big league impact is quite obvious.
 It's hard to see a world where Lackey stays on the board very long come July.